m1212e/oidc-push/README.md

 ## How to deploy?

 Please see the [example docker compose file](./example/docker-compose.yml) for a more in depth example and more explanation.
+See the [config dir](./src/lib/config/) for all available config options.

 ```yml
 oidc-push: